midnightntwrk/midnight-wallet/typescript/packages/dapp-connector-api/docs/api/README.md

 ## Interacting with the API

-After you call the `enable()` method, and the user approved the authorization request, you'll receive an instance of the [DAppConnectorWalletAPI](interfaces/DAppConnectorWalletAPI.md) which consists of the following properties:
+After calling the `enable()` method and the user approves the authorization request, you will receive an instance of the [DAppConnectorWalletAPI](interfaces/DAppConnectorWalletAPI.md), which includes the following properties:

 | Name | Description | Note |
 |---|---|---|